Skip to main content

 The North Lanarkshire Biodiversity Action Plan sets out how this can be achieved locally and is guided by the Scottish Biodiversity Strategy.

 One of the habitats we are working to restore are wildflower meadows.
-Wildflower meadows support pollinators such as bees, butterflies, and moths, as well as birds, bats and other mammals which love this habitat.
+Wildflower meadows support pollinators such as bees, butterflies, and moths, as well as birds, bats and other mammals that love this habitat.

 Wildflowers